bsheikh/Algorithms/README.md

 * Quicksort
 * Mergesort
 * Heapsort

 We note relationships among these methods and compare performance.

 ## Searching
 Algorithms for finding specific items among large collections of items are also fundamental importance.
 We discuss basic and advanced methods for searching, including:
-* binary search trees
+* Binary search trees
-* balanced search trees
+* Balanced search trees
-* and hashing
+* Hashing

 We note relationships among these methods and compare performance.

 ## Graphs
 Graphs are sets of objects and connections, possibly with weights and orientation.
 Graphs are useful models for a vast number of difficult and important problems, and the design of algorithms for processing graphs.
 We consider:
-* depth-first search
+* Depth-first search
-* breadth-first search
+* Breadth-first search
-* connectivity problems
+* Connectivity problems
 * Kruskal’s algorithm
 * Prim’s algorithm
 * Dijkstra’s algorithm
 * Bellman-Ford algorithm

-## Strings